The Best of Banff National Park

 - Sulphur Mountain

-It’s only a short drive away from town and besides being a fantastic lake to canoe on, sup on, or even swim in it’s also one of the most photographed spots in the park.
-Thanks to its neverending views of Mount Rundle photographers flock from all over to get a sot of Two Jack Lake.
+It’s only a short drive away from Downtown Banff, and besides being a fantastic lake to canoe on, sup on, or even swim in, it’s also one of the most photographed spots in the park.
+Thanks to its never-ending views of Mount Rundle, photographers flock from all over to get a shot of Two Jack Lake.

 Other great sunrise spots